ItsOPT: An inexact two-level smoothing framework for nonconvex optimization via high-order Moreau envelope: Introduction

-where the proximal operator has been used to generate the proximal-point algorithm (i.e., $x^{k+1}=\mathop{\bs{\mathrm{prox}}}_{\gamma \varphi}(x^k)$); see, e.g., \cite{martinet1970breve, martinet1972determination, rockafellar1976monotone}.
-On the one hand, if $\varphi$ does not have a complicated structure, there is a closed-form solution for the proximal-point operator \cite{beck2017first}, leading to an efficient method for solving nonsmooth optimization due to its {\it simple structure} and {\it low-memory requirement}; cf. \cite{Parikh14}.
-On the other hand, the Moreau envelope shares the same minimizers as the original cost function $\varphi$ and attains favorable {\it differential properties} under {\it convexity} or {\it prox-regularity}; see, e.g., \cite{Bauschke17, KecisThibault15, Poliquin96, Rockafellar09} and references therein.
-As such, both the proximal-point operator and Moreau envelope have been standing as unavoidable tools for minimizing nonsmooth optimization problems.
+where the proximal operator has been used to generate the proximal-point algorithm (i.e., $x^{k+1}\in\mathop{\bs{\mathrm{prox}}}_{\gamma \varphi}(x^k)$); see, e.g., \cite{martinet1970breve, martinet1972determination, rockafellar1976monotone}.
+If $\varphi$ does not have a complicated structure, the proximal-point operator admits a closed-form solution \cite{beck2017first}, which leads to efficient algorithms due to its {\it simple structure} and {\it low-memory requirement}; cf. \cite{Parikh14}.
+Moreover, the Moreau envelope shares the same minimizers as the original cost function $\varphi$ and enjoys favorable {\it differential properties} under {\it convexity} or {\it prox-regularity}; see, e.g., \cite{Bauschke17, Kabganitechadaptive, Kabganidiff, KecisThibault15, Poliquin96, Rockafellar09}.
+Consequently, both the proximal-point operator and the Moreau envelope have been standing as unavoidable tools for solving nonsmooth optimization problems.

-Although extensive research has been conducted on proximal-point methods, most of such studies have only been carried out around the existence of a {\it closed-form solution} for the proximal-point operator, which is only true for a limited set of simple functions; see, e.g., \cite[Chapter~6]{beck2017first}.
-However, such approaches fail to address cases where $\varphi$ has a complex structure.
-Consequently, there has been a set of attempts to develop {\it inexact proximal-point methods}; see, e.g., \cite{Ahookhosh24,barre2023principled,Dvurechenskii2022,Nesterov2023a,rockafellar1976monotone,Salzo12,Solodov01} and references therein.
-In particular, Nesterov suggested a {\it bi-level unconstrained convex minimization (BLUM)} framework by introducing a novel high-order proximal-point operator using a $p$th-order regularization term
+Although extensive research has been conducted on proximal-point methods, most studies rely on the existence of a {\it closed-form solution} for the proximal-point operator, which holds only for a limited class of simple functions; see, e.g., \cite[Chapter~6]{beck2017first}.
+Such approaches fail in cases where $\varphi$ has a more complex structure.
+This has motivated the development of {\it inexact proximal-point methods}; see, e.g., \cite{Ahookhosh24,barre2023principled,Dvurechenskii2022,liu2012implementable,Nesterov2023a,rockafellar1976monotone,Salzo12,Solodov01} and references therein.
+In particular, Nesterov proposed a {\it bi-level unconstrained convex minimization (BLUM)} framework, introducing a novel high-order proximal-point operator using a $p$th-order regularization term